swiftlang/swift/docs/proposals/KeywordArguments.rst

 Under this proposal, keyword resolution relies on being able to find a named function declaration.
 This means that keywords cannot be used with arbitrary expressions of function type.
-One way we can do this is syntactically, as proposed above, treating "named application" as a special case.
-If we do this, we would still want to parse keywords in nameless applications for recovery.
+We however still need to parse keywords in nameless applications for recovery.
 There are also functional operators like ``!`` and ``?`` that we need to forward keyword arguments through.
 Are there others?
 What about parens?
 ``(foo)(bar: x)`` should probably work.